Patient - Centered Medical Home

-At Blank Children's Pediatric Clinics, our patients come first.
+At Blank Children's clinics and hospital outpatient departments, our patients come first.
 Our top priority is to make your child's health care experience the best it can be.
 This is why the entire Clinic team is working together to coordinate and improve the way our patients receive care — from our clinics to hospitals to home care — by implementing Patient-Centered Medical Home (PCMH) as our primary care model.

 What is Patient-Centered Medical Home

 Patient-Centered Medical Home is an initiative to improve primary care for the patients and communities we serve.
 We are doing this by focusing on the distinct role of each team member and how each position helps our team meet and exceed your expectations and unique health care needs.